(The following is an excerpt from my book Independent Contractor, Sole Proprietor, and LLC Taxes Explained in 100 Pages or Less.)

 To calculate your net earnings from self-employment, subtract your business expenses from your business revenues, then multiply the difference by 92.35%.
 (This odd multiplication figure is the result of the fact that you’re allowed to deduct 50% of your self-employment tax when calculating the income upon which the tax will be charged.)

-It’s important to note that the Social Security portion of the self-employment tax only applies to the first $117,000 of self-employment earnings.
+It’s important to note that the Social Security portion of the self-employment tax only applies to the first $117,000 of earned income.
 (This number is updated annually, so be sure to check what the most recent limit is.)
-For any self-employment earnings beyond $117,000 the self-employment tax is only 2.9% rather than the usual 15.3%.
+For any annual earnings beyond $117,000 the self-employment tax is only 2.9% rather than the usual 15.3%.